 Good Samaritan Society - Algona is an average-sized non-profit nursing home in Algona, Iowa.
-This nursing home turns out to be a quality facility, with an overall grade of B+.
-Based on our assessment, this nursing home ought to meet the needs of most people.
-This nursing home's impressive report card was highlighted by its long-term care rating, which you can find in the next section.
+This nursing home turns out to be a quality facility, with an overall grade of B. Based on our assessment, this nursing home ought to meet the needs of most people.
+We were also pleased to find that this facility didn't have any poor grades in any of the major categories discussed below.
+Additional information about these categories can be found below.

 Good Samaritan Society - Algona